The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Having a precise baseline made 3% improvements obvious.
 Without measurement, he was guessing.

-Lock this into the calendar.
-First Friday of every month, 10:00-11:00 AM.
-Recurring.
-Non-negotiable.
+Lock this into the calendar as a recurring, non‑negotiable block on the first Friday of every month from 10:00–11:00 AM.

-The 60-Minute Sequence:
+The 60-Minute Sequence

 Minutes 1-12: Revenue scan